HiltonRoscoe/CDFPrototype/relational/relational.md

 ### Additional Tasks

 This task describes additional, optional tasks that can be performed to customize the DDL to meet your individual needs.
+You will need to use the [ODM designs](https://github.com/HiltonRoscoe/CDFOracleDataModels) to generate new DDL.

 #### Data Type Length